Early Total Cervix Occlusion (ETCO)

 Measures at the end of pregnancy

 Some colleagues have already had good experiences with waiting until the scar opened by itself during labor.
-We are of the opinion (with regard to possible complications) that it is better to wait for larger case numbers before we can recommend such an approach generally.

 Introduction of the finger